tronch0/rapidsnark/benchmark/README.md

  - <strong>Input file number</strong> - the number after the `input_` in the input file to the circuit (check input folder for the specific benchmark test)
  - <strong>The power of tau file number</strong> - for the setup phase (it'll be downloaded if not exist in the designated folder)

+So if we want to run a Merkle Tree inclusion proof for a tree with height of 30, we will need to run the following command `./benchmark_mac.sh 20 30` in the mt_inclusion directory.

 [//]: # (## Utils)